googleapis/python-bigquery/docs/usage/pandas.rst

    :start-after: [START bigquery_bqdate_create]
    :end-before: [END bigquery_bqdate_create]

-The data type name for BigQuery-supplied date series is `bqdate`.
-You need to import `google.cloud.bigquery.dtypes` to cause this to get registered with pandas.
+The data type name for date series is `date`.
+You need to import `db_dtypes` to cause this to get registered with pandas.

 You can convert date series to date-time series using `astype("datetime64")`: